congw729/congw729_log/WatermelonBookfeatbyPumpkinBook/Chapter02.md

 		confusion matrix here
 		- precision = TP/(TP+FP)
 		- recall = TP/(TP+FN)
 		- PR Curve: precision is  y axis, recall is x and the area is bigger the better.
+However the area is not easy calculated, so we have
 			- Break-Event Point(BEP): the value when precision == recall.
 The bigger the better
 			- **F1** = 2 \* precision \* recall / (precision + recall)
 			- F_\beta: using \beta to control the weight of precision and recall. \beta > 1, recall matters more. \beta < 1, precision matters more.
+			- macro-P, macro-R and macro-F1: when when have multiple binary classification confusion matrix, calculated by the mean of P and R.
-			- macro-P, micro-R and micro-F1: when when have multiple binary classification confusion matrix
+			- micro-P, micro-R and micro-F1: when when have multiple binary classification confusion matrix, calculated by the mean of TP, FP, TN, FN.
 	3. ROC & AUC

 		For classification task, there is a thershold for logits results.